cyuen1118/project/Task1/README--task1.md

 Usage:

-Run the main.py file and filled with requried information (e.g Passenger name, Passenger number, Age, Gender).
+Run the main.py file and filled with requried information (e.g Passenger name, Passenger number, Age, Gender, flight type).
 Then the user could click the "Add Passenger" button to update passenger information.

 Features